Cosmos Staking Guide 2025: Complete

 - Network Effects: Value increases with ecosystem growth

-- Utility Expansion: Growing use cases beyond staking
+- Utility Expansion: Growing use cases beyond delegation

 - Institutional Adoption: Enterprise blockchain infrastructure